Aishwarya-1991/Airbnb-ETL-pipeline/README.md

 This repository hosts the project from Udemy, building a data pipeline for Airbnb data using dbt and Snowflake.
 It covers data ingestion, transformation, testing, documentation, snapshots, and optional orchestration with Dagster.

+**Acknowledgements:**

+Zoltan C. Toth: Author of the Udemy course "Complete dbt Bootcamp: Zero to Hero," providing foundational dbt knowledge and Airbnb project inspiration.

+dbt Labs: For the dbt framework, enabling efficient data transformations.

+Snowflake: For the cloud data platform hosting the Airbnb data.

+dbt Community: For packages like dbt_utils and ecosystem contributions.

 **Overview**